If you’d like to stay longer in Australia, it’s good to plan early so you can extend your Work and Holiday (subclass 462) visa.

 Is it possible to add a third year?

 Yes.
-Recent changes to the working holiday visa program mean that, from 1 July 2019, anyone in their second year of a WHV can apply for an extra 12-month extension if they complete an extra six months of specified work in regional areas of Australia.
+Recent changes to the working holiday visa program mean that anyone in their second year of a WHV can apply for an extra 12-month extension if they complete an extra six months of specified work in regional areas of Australia.